 - Make your newfound free time count.
 If you feel that your ex was holding you back from accomplishing your dreams and aspirations, now's the time to check off the items on your bucket list.
 (Hint: If you've got the financial means, consider finally taking that exotic vacation.)

 - Find the silver lining in everything.
-For instance, it may take time to get accustomed to sleeping along every night, but that also means that you'll be able to come and go as you please on your own schedule.
+It may take time to get accustomed to sleeping alone every night, for instance, but that also means that you'll be able to come and go as you please on your own schedule.

 - Don't neglect your other relationships.
 Force yourself to stay involved with people and socialize for business and pleasure.